Arab Bank Plc faces Hamas financing trial in U.S.

 Almost 300 U.S. citizens who were the victims, or the family members of victims, of militant attacks allegedly committed by Hamas in Israel and the Palestinian territories between 2001 and 2004 sued the Amman, Jordan-based bank in 2004.
 About 200 other plaintiffs in the lawsuit with claims against the bank stemming from attacks blamed on the al-Aqsa Martyrs Brigades and other groups have not yet gone to trial.

 The plaintiffs accused the bank of violating the U.S. Anti-Terrorism Act, which allows victims of U.S.-designated foreign terrorist organizations to seek compensation.
-The U.S. State Department designated Hamas a terrorist organisation in 1997.
+The U.S. State Department designated Hamas a terrorist organization in 1997.

 Arab Bank has said it did not cause or provide material support for the attacks.